bob2314/JS-Framework-Challenge/README.md

-# JS-Framework-Challenge
-JS Framework Challenge using the Twitter API.
+# JS Framework Challenge using the Twitter API.

-# BloomNation JS Twitter API Challenge

 ## Goals